paulintrognon/paulintrognon.fr/src/blog/content/typescript-prettier-eslint-next-js.md

 ## Lint staged: only check your code when necessary

 Checking your code takes time, even more so when the project gets bigger.
-Sometimes you change only markdown files or CI files, and you don't need your TypeScript code to be checked.
+Sometimes you change only markdown files or CI yaml files, and you don't need your TypeScript code to be checked.

 Enters [Lint staged](https://github.com/okonet/lint-staged), which goal is to only run your lint scripts when necessary, and only on the necessary files.